Obscuretone/obscuretone.github.io/public/posts/en/cyber_tourdefrance.md

 tags: [ai, software, engineering, review, accountability]
 ---

 When AI coding tools first became useful, the obvious question was whether they would replace software developers.

-That was the wrong question.

-The better question was: who gets more leverage from the tool?
+A more useful question was who would get the most leverage from the tool.

 The answer, at least so far, depends on the task and the system around it.
 AI is easiest to use safely when the person or team can evaluate the output.
 It can generate boilerplate, draft tests, summarize unfamiliar code, explain APIs, and propose implementations quickly.
 The generated text has value, but durable leverage comes from knowing what to accept, what to reject, and what still needs to be reasoned through.

 AI can do useful work.
 The modern problem is that it can create more work than the existing QA, review, and deployment pipelines were designed to absorb.

-That is why AI has not removed the need for strong developers.
-It has changed the bar for what strong development looks like.
+AI therefore has not removed the need for strong developers; it has changed the bar for what strong development looks like.

 ## The Original Claim